desertlp/GraphsLesson/README.md

 # Graphs

 ## About graphs (Lora):

-A graph is a collection of nodes, which store data, and edges, which represent relationships or connections between nodes.
+A graph is a collection of nodes, which store data, and edges.
+Edges represent relationships or connections between nodes.
-Graphs are a powerful and flexible data structure and have been widely adopted in modern software engineering.
+Graphs are a powerful and flexible data structure, and have been widely adopted in modern software engineering.

-Graphs are represented one of two ways in code: an adjacency list or an adjacency matrix.
-Adjacency lists uses a collection of arrays (where each node has its own array that lists the connected nodes).
+Graphs are represented one of two ways in code: an adjacency list, or an adjacency matrix.
+Adjacency lists use a collection of arrays, where each node has its own array that lists the connected nodes.
 Adjacency Matrices are represented by a two-dimensional array, where 1 represents a connection (edge) and 0 represents a lack of an edge.

 ## Examples of graphs (Zach):